JoshOrndorff/recipes/text/1-prepare-kitchen/2-interact-node.md

 ![Screenshot: pasting types into Apps UI](../img/apps-types.png)

-The kitchen node uses the super runtime by default.
+The kitchen node uses the `super-runtime` by default.
 As you work through the recipes, you'll learn that it is easy to use other runtimes in this node, or use other nodes entirely.
 When you do use another runtime, you need to insert the appropriate types from the `runtimes/<whatever runtime you're using>/types.json` file.
 Every runtime that ships with the